MOS-Bench: Benchmarking Generalization Abilities of Subjective Speech Quality Assessment Models: Description of MOS-Bench

-The VMC'23 track 3 \cite{voicemos2023} used the TMHINT-QI(S) \cite{tmhintqi-s} dataset.
+The TMHINT-QI(S) \cite{tmhintqi-s} dataset served as track 3 in VMC 2023.
 The base speech samples and the noisy utterance generation process were the same as those in the TMHINT-QI dataset.
-Two out of five enhancement methods in TMHINT-QI(S) were different from those in TMHINT-QI, resulting in a partially different five enhancement methods.
+Two out of five enhancement methods in TMHINT-QI(S) were different from those in TMHINT-QI, resulting in five partially different enhancement methods.
 In addition, a separate listening test with non-overlapping listeners was conducted.